 Yes, we do accept international students.
 We have had students from all over the world like Brazil, Venezuela, Russia, Sweden, Mexico, USA, India, UK, Israel, South Africa, and many others.
 To learn more please visit our International Student page.

 At the moment, we have three intakes a year February, June, and October.
 There are three semesters in our full-time program and each semester takes four months.
-A cool tip, with the “Think Tank Advantage” you can stay indefinitely free of charge after the year is up until you find a job!
+A cool tip, with the “Think Tank Advantage” you can stay for a maximum of 2 additional semesters – free of charge, after the year is up until you find a job!

 Yes, it is not necessary to have any prior training.
 Most people know a little Photoshop or a similar program, but it’s not essential.
 We start with the basics and take you to the next level.

 Drawing is a plus but not at all a prerequisite.
 In fact, we spend a good deal of time teaching drawing and design techniques.
 Anyone can learn to draw better with a basic understanding of simple principles.
 That being said, there are many very successful artists working in this field that have very limited drawing skills.
 Don’t let this hold you back.